07Midhun/Healthcare-Consultation-Decision-Support-System/report.md

-# Technical Report: Healthcare Consultation Decision Support System
+# Report: Healthcare Consultation Decision Support System

 ## 1. Executive Summary
 This project delivers a state-of-the-art machine learning solution for patient triage, predicting between **Teleconsultation** and **In-Person** care.
 By leveraging advanced techniques like **Scikit-Learn Pipelines**, **Class Weighting**, and **ROC/AUC analysis**, we have built a stable, production-ready model that addresses the complexities of imbalanced healthcare data.